abdul-kareem-2410/iris_classification/README.md

 # iris_classification

 **Overview**
 The Iris Classification Project aims to classify iris flowers into species using machine learning algorithms based on petal and sepal measurements.
-This project utilizes the popular Iris flower dataset to demonstrate classification techniques using Support Vector Machine (SVM) or Logistic Regression.
+This project utilizes the popular Iris flower dataset to demonstrate classification techniques using Logistic Regression.

 **Features**
 Classify iris flowers into three species: Setosa, Versicolor, and Virginica.
-Use SVM or Logistic Regression algorithms for classification.
+Uses Logistic Regression algorithms for classification.
 Display accuracy metrics to evaluate model performance.

 **Dataset**